 The timing for Wave 2 is now as hospitals are moving to digital hospitals, a place where IoT and healthcare meet.
 According to Gartner analyst, Barry Runyon, in the August 2014 report, Situational Awareness Is at the Heart of the Real-Time Healthcare System, “Situational awareness is the engine behind various ‘hospital of the future,’ ‘digital hospital’ and ‘smart patient room’ initiatives.
 It is at the heart of the real-time healthcare system.
 Situational awareness involves: (1) gathering information; (2) understanding that information in context; and (3) making short-term projections based on the current state.
 HDOs are real-time healthcare systems to the extent that they have mastered situational awareness.
 HDO CIOs will need to create situational awareness and intelligence in an environment rich with device technology and immature in technologies that create an integrated intelligence that crosses the IT/OT divide.”

 Our new eBook, Hype or Ripe: The 5 Essential Elements in the 802.11ac Wave 2 Business Case, seeks to equip healthcare IT managers with the five key justifications they need to make a successful case for Wave 2 of 802.11ac and advance their hospital into the digital era:

-Download the eBook to experience how life is better in the digital hospital and see how Extreme Wireless can help you improve patient outcomes by reducing performance bottlenecks with the new wireless standard.
+Download the eBook to see how Extreme Wireless can help you improve patient outcomes by reducing performance bottlenecks with the new wireless standard.